-Some credit card companies also offer additional protection against identity fraud or your purchase being stolen or lost.
+Some credit card companies also offer protection against identity fraud or your purchase being stolen or lost.
 Each provider offers different cover and gives details when you apply.

 Choose a card that suits your needs using our credit card comparison.

 Apply for the card either online, by phone, by post or in person at a branch.
-The provider will then look at your application, run a credit check and let you know if you have been accepted.

 Activate the card so it is ready to use and set up your repayments.
 Here is how to set up and manage your new card.